seapagan/uprn-mangle/CONTRIBUTING.md

 ## Guidelines

-Here are some guidelines to follow when contributing to `upnr_mangle`:
+Here are some guidelines to follow when contributing to `uprn-mangle`:

+- Do not update the version number in the `pyproject.toml` file.
+This will be done by the maintainers when a new release is made.
 - Follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
 The pre-commit hooks will check for this.
 We are using the [Ruff Formatter](https://docs.astral.sh/ruff/formatter/).